 Sarah has worked in the liminal space between analytics and policy teams within the Ministry of Education and Social Wellbeing Agency, using written, visual, and digital storytelling to create information products that direct the user towards a clear path for well-informed action.

-Sarah holds a BA in History and Religious Studies from Victoria University, an MSc in Investigative Journalism from the University of Gothenburg and is a graduate of Enspiral Dev Academy.
-She was selected as a 2020 Google News Initiative Fellow, completing a two-month fellowship on the data desk at the Financial Times, London.
+Sarah holds a BA in History and Religious Studies from Victoria University and an MSc in Investigative Journalism from the University of Gothenburg.
+She is a graduate of Enspiral Dev Academy and a Google News Initiative Fellow.
+Her data-driven stories have been published in The Economist, The Financial Times, The Guardian, and The Spinoff.

 Kira has held advisor roles at DIA and most recently at Statistics NZ, where she was responsible for providing advice to senior leadership and governance boards.
 At Statistics NZ she provided advice to the programme director of Census and developed an innovative tool for conducing privacy impact assessments which was published for wider use.